 Timothy J. Taylor is an employment and litigation attorney in Holland & Knight's Tysons office.
-Mr. Taylor represents employers in employment litigation, employment investigations and employment defense vis-à-vis government regulators.
-He also has significant experience representing clients in a variety of civil cases and appeals as well as enforcement-defense matters, particularly under the False Claims Act (FCA).
-He serves clients in highly regulated industries, especially government contractors.
+Mr. Taylor represents employers, companies and individuals in high-stakes litigation, investigations and compliance matters across a wide variety of areas and in particular vis-à-vis government regulators.
+He serves clients in highly regulated industries, especially healthcare and government contracts.

 Before his government service, Mr. Taylor was an associate with Holland & Knight.
 Among other civil and criminal representations, he was part of the U.S. Supreme Court team that secured a unanimous reversal of former Virginia Gov. Bob McDonnell's convictions on public corruption charges.